-If you’re in foreclosure and thinking about bankruptcy, you probably have a lot of questions.
-For example, you may be wondering: Will bankruptcy help me keep my home?
+If you’re in foreclosure and thinking about filing for bankruptcy, you probably have a lot of questions.
+You might be wondering: Will bankruptcy help me keep my home?
 Do I still have to make mortgage payments after I file for bankruptcy?
-Will my lender still be able to foreclose even after I file for bankruptcy?
+Will my lender be able to foreclose even after I file for bankruptcy?

-Filing bankruptcy may be a viable option to buy some extra time, but it may not be a permanent foreclosure fix unless you are able to continue to make mortgage payments.
-Understanding what will happen to your home following a Chapter 7 or Chapter 13 filing can help you make an informed decision about choosing to declare bankruptcy.
+Filing for bankruptcy might be a viable option to buy some extra time, but it might not be a permanent foreclosure fix unless you’re able to continue to make your mortgage payments or you can get the loan modified so that the payments are more affordable.
+Understanding the basics about how bankruptcy works and what will happen to your home following a Chapter 7 or Chapter 13 filing can help you make an informed decision about choosing to declare bankruptcy.

-If a bankruptcy is filed before a foreclosure is initiated or before the foreclosure is completed, something called an automatic stay will bar your lenders from continuing their collection activities and will delay a pending foreclosure.
-The stay is effective as of the date the bankruptcy is filed.
-However, if you stop or have already stopped making mortgage payments, the lender may choose to file a motion for relief from stay.
-If the bankruptcy grants the motion, the lender will be allowed to proceed with the foreclosure.
-Alternatively, the lender may decide to wait to proceed with the foreclosure after the bankruptcy case has been completed.
+But if you stop making your mortgage payments, or you’re already behind, the lender might choose to file a motion for relief from stay.
+If the bankruptcy court grants the motion, the lender will be allowed to proceed with the foreclosure.
+Alternatively, the lender might decide to wait to proceed with the foreclosure until after the bankruptcy case has been completed.

-While the bankruptcy discharge eliminates the borrower’s personal liability for the mortgage debt, it does not wipe out the lien that was recorded against the property.
+Even though the borrower is no longer personally liable for the mortgage debt after a discharge, the lender still has the right to foreclose if the borrower isn’t making payments.
+While the bankruptcy discharge eliminates the borrower’s personal liability for the mortgage debt, it doesn’t wipe out the lien that was recorded against the property.

 There are many legal complexities involved with both bankruptcy and foreclosure.
-If you are facing foreclosure and contemplating filing for bankruptcy, it may be a good idea to consult with a qualified attorney to help you through the process and ensure that you fully understand all of your rights under the law.
+If you’re facing foreclosure and contemplating filing for bankruptcy, it’s a good idea to consult with a qualified attorney to help you through the process and ensure that you fully understand all of your rights and options under the law.